Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 If you game in a loud environment (office, roommates), ANC is worth it.
 If you game in a quiet room, skip it and check current Amazon pricing for the latest deals.

-Sound Quality: Gaming vs. Music Balance
+Sound Quality: Gaming vs Music Balance: Which Is Better?

 Budget earbud sound profiles vary: